 per VPC per month

-The number of licenses required is the number of unique users using the compiler
+Based on the number of unique users using the compiler

-The number of licenses required is the maximum number of users using the compiler at the same time
+Based on the maximum number of users using the compiler at the same time

-Purchased through PA or Entitled Software fulfillment system
+IBM Passport Advantage or Entitled Software fulfillment system

-Potential lower price than multiple Authorized user licenses
+Potential lower price than multiple authorized user licenses

 More flexible pricing option (pay monthly as you go)